genc-murat/requestrocket/README.md

 - **Response Details:** View status, duration, and size of the response.
 - **Formatted Output:** Response body is displayed with syntax highlighting for easy reading.
+- **Tab Views:** Switch between JSON, Table, Headers, and cURL command views.

+### Importing and Exporting

+- **Import Postman Collections:** Easily import existing Postman collections to migrate requests.
+- **Export Requests:** Export requests to Postman format for sharing and collaboration.
+- **Generate API Documentation:** Create and download API documentation based on request history.

+### Editing JSON Data

+- **JSON Editor:** Edit JSON data using a powerful JSON editor with support for code, tree, and text modes.
+- **Theme Support:** Switch between light and dark themes for the JSON editor.

+### Tracking Status History

+- **Status History:** Track and display status history for each request URL.
+- **Categorize by Time:** View history items categorized by time (last hour, today, older).

+### Managing Custom Headers

+- **Custom Headers:** Define and manage custom headers for your requests.
+- **Autocomplete:** Use autocomplete for quick entry of header names.

 ## Contributing